 4. Emphasize how motivated you will be after your return

 All employers want to have motivated employees, full of energy, ideas and initiative.
+They don’t want their people to bore themselves to death and achieve nothing.
 Emphasize that the possibility to go will be a huge load of motivation for you and you will come back full of new experiences and ideas which will have a positive impact on your performance at work.

 The above methods are not a recipe for 100% success.
 But they do make it more probable that you will get your leave and the boss will consider it a good investment in a valuable employee.
 You will prove that you are an ambitious, passionate person who is not afraid of new challenges.
 Such employees are really valuable assets, they are key resources in business development.
 And if someone doesn’t appreciate it – maybe it’s not worth working for him after all?